'You are playing with fire': EU faces crisis over Polish court ruling | Law-Order

 Politicians across Europe voiced dismay at the ruling by Poland's Constitutional Tribunal https://www.reuters.com/world/europe/why-polish-court-ruling-is-crisis-eu-what-might-happen-next-2021-10-08 on Thursday that parts of EU law are incompatible with the Polish constitution, undermining the legal pillar on which the 27-nation EU stands.
 Ursula von der Leyen, President of the European Commission, said she was "deeply concerned" and that the EU executive she leads would do all in its power to ensure the primacy of EU law.

 "The primacy of European law is essential for the integration of Europe and living together in Europe.
 If this principle is broken, Europe as we know it, as it has been built with the Rome treaties, will cease to exist."
-Officials in Brussels said Thursday's court ruling could lead to a series of fines and legal cases against Warsaw that will take months, if not years, to play out.
+Poland may have to consider the economic risks of its clash with the EU because until the issue is resolved, it is unlikely to see any of the 23 billion euros ($26.61 billion) in EU grants and 34 billion in cheap loans that it could otherwise count on as part of the EU's recovery fund after the COVID-19 pandemic.

+The EU could even raise doubts about Polish access to EU grants for cohesion and structural projects in the 2021-2027 budget worth several times the recovery package, on the grounds that a country that rejects EU law cannot guarantee that the funds are spent as agreed, free of fraud.
+"If European legal acts are no longer accepted, it is questionable whether Poland can still profit from the enormous amounts of EU funding it currently receives," said Monika Hohlmeier, a member of the European Parliament from the centre-right group of the European People's Party.

-Populist governments in Poland and Hungary have found themselves increasingly at odds with the European Commission over issues ranging from LGBT rights to judicial independence.
-The Constitutional Tribunal took on the case after Morawiecki asked it whether EU institutions could stop Poland reorganising its judiciary.
+Right-wing populist governments in Poland and Hungary have found themselves increasingly at odds with the European Commission over issues ranging from LGBT rights to judicial independence.
+Poland's Constitutional Tribunal took on the case after Morawiecki asked it whether EU institutions could stop Poland reorganising its judiciary.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)